South African Republic: Maritz Rebellion, 1914–1915

 The Maritz rebellion was an armed insurrection which occurred in South Africa in 1914 at the start of World War I. It was led by Boers who created a provisional government and sought to reestablish the South African Republic in the Transvaal.
 Many members of the South African government were themselves former Boers who had fought with the Maritz rebels against the British in the Second Boer War.
 The self-proclaimed rebel republic allied with Germany, with whom Britain and South Africa were at war.
-Boer Commandos operated in and out of bordering German South West Africa.
+Boer commandos operated in and out of bordering German South West Africa.
 By 1915, the rebellion had failed, and the ringleaders received heavy fines and terms of imprisonment.

 Economy and transport

 The discovery of gold during the Witwatersrand Gold Rush in 1886 changed the economic fortunes of the formerly impoverished ZAR.
 The city of Johannesburg was founded as a gold mining town in the same year.
-Within 10 years it grew into the largest city in Southern Africa, surpassing Cape Town.
+Within 10 years it grew into the largest city in Southern Africa at about 100.000 inhabitants, surpassing Cape Town and becoming one of the fastest-growing cities ever.

 The discovery of gold allowed the construction of a railway network in the ZAR.
 The east–west railways in the ZAR, and notably the line from Pretoria to Lourenço Marques in Portuguese East Africa, were constructed by the Netherlands-South African Railway Company.
 The construction of the Pretoria-Lourenço Marques line allowed the ZAR access to harbour facilities not controlled by the British Empire, a key policy of Paul Kruger who deemed it vital to the country's long-term survival.